 Grand Canyon Rim to Rim to Rimprint

-Hiking from one rim of the canyon to the other allows you to experience breathtaking views and the vast expanse of the canyon.
-Just Roughin’ It’s guided Grand Canyon Rim to Rim to Rim backpacking trip offers that and much more!
+Hiking from one rim of the canyon to the other allows you to experience breathtaking views and the vast expanse of the canyon but if you are up for the challenge, a Grand Canyon Rim to Rim to Rim backpacking trip offers that and much more!
 This tour has you hiking from 7,000 ft (2.1 km) on the South Rim to over 8,000 ft (2,400m) on the North Rim and back again.
-Along the way, we will pass waterfalls, hike along Bright Angel Creek, visit Phantom Ranch, dip our toes in the Colorado River (two time members of the Mile Deep Club!) and see evidence of the ancient civilizations that once called Grand Canyon their home.
+Along the way, the group will pass waterfalls, hike along Bright Angel Creek, visit Phantom Ranch, dip our toes in the Colorado River (two time members of the Mile Deep Club!) and see evidence of the ancient civilizations that once called Grand Canyon their home.

 Need more information about the trails?
 Click the below links for the official South Kaibab, North Kaibab and Bright Angel Trail descriptions from Grand Canyon National Park.